grpc-ecosystem/grpc-gateway/docs/docs/mapping/customizing_your_gateway.md

 ### Fully Overriding Custom HTTP Responses

-To fully override custom HTTP responses, you can use both a Forward Response Option and a custom marshaller.
+To fully override custom HTTP responses, you can use both a Forward Response Option and a Custom Marshaller.

 For example with proto response message as: